 - Breathing in steam 2 to 4 times per day (for example, sitting in the bathroom with the shower running)

 - Quickly treating allergic and asthma attacks

 - Stretches for the head and neck

 - Relaxation techniques (see Mind-Body Medicine section)

-Antibiotics -- Your doctor may prescribe antibiotics if he or she suspects you have a bacterial infection.
-To treat acute sinusitis, you may take from 10 - 14 days of antibiotics.
-Treating chronic sinusitis may take longer, usually 3 - 4 weeks.
+Antibiotics.
+Your doctor may prescribe antibiotics if they suspects you have a bacterial infection.
+To treat acute sinusitis, you may take from 10 to 14 days of antibiotics.
+Treating chronic sinusitis may take longer, usually 3 to 4 weeks.

-Nasal corticosteroids -- These prescription sprays reduce inflammation of the nose and help relieve sneezing, itching, and runny nose.
-They are most effective at reducing symptoms, although it can take from a few days to a week after you start using them to see improvement.
+Nasal corticosteroids.
+These prescription sprays reduce inflammation of the nose and help relieve sneezing, itching, and runny nose.
+They are most effective at reducing symptoms, although it can take anywhere from a few days to a week after you start using them to see improvement.

 - Beclomethasone (Beconase)